hamalainenilmari/Big-Data-Platform/assignment-1-894931/reports/Assignment-1-Report.md

 After 24 hours we can assume that the demand would not be probably the same anymore on the location, and the data would not be needed in this kind of queries anymore, and could be inserted to cold space and removed from hot space.

 We could implement this automatically in a way, where there are hot and cold Cassandra Clusters for the tenant.
-We could have a scheduled job running for example every hour, and query the hot data tables based on timestamp and check which data are currently over the 24 hour line.
+We could have a new component with a scheduled job running for example every hour, and query the hot data tables based on timestamp (or other constraints defined by the tenant) and check which data are currently over the 24 hour line.
 Then these data units would be inserted into the cold cluster, and removed from the hot cluster.
 If the constraint is that only trips that are inside the current date (e.g. 06.02.2025) are in hot space, we could query every day at midnight and insert and remove the data of previous day.